Cocaaladioxine/bigquery_terraform_vscode/README.md

 # BigQuery and Terraform Helper

-This extension is a personal project that aims at simplifying work involving BigQuery and Terraform.
-This extension was developed during my free time to address the challenges of repetitive tasks and streamline our processes at my job.
+This extension, a personal project, simplifies working with BigQuery and Terraform.
+Developed in my spare time, it aims to reduce repetitive tasks and streamline work processes at my job.

-In my company, where BigQuery and Terraform are frequently utilized, I noticed a need for simplification.
-Drawing inspiration from familiar ETL tools like Talend and Stambia, I've incorporated features that aim to bring back that simplicity, just like the "reverse schema" button.

-It's important to acknowledge that while the extension helps increasing efficiency, it does have its limitations.
-Handling intricate Terraform code, in particular, presents challenges.

-The features incorporated are based on my own needs and feedback from colleagues who also face similar challenges.

-In a nutshell, this extension intends to:

-- Simplify Tasks: Reduce repetitive actions and automate processes

-- Bring Back Ease: Incorporate intuitive features reminiscent of user-friendly ETL tools.
+Inspired by ETL tools like Talend, it provides features to automate workflows, such as a "reverse schema" button.
+Although helpful, it has limitations, especially with complex Terraform code.

+The extension's purpose is to:

+- Automate tasks and reduce repetition
+- Offer user-friendly features
-- Address Real Needs: Developed based on genuine feedback from colleagues to ensure practicality.
+- Address real needs based on colleague feedback

-- Stay Realistic: While it has its limitations, it strives to offer practical solutions for everyday tasks.

-At the moment, the code is "closed source", but you can freely use the extension.
-I'm open to change and improvement requests.

 ## Features

-At the moment, we have :
+At the moment, the extension provides :

 - List of Terraform Locals and Resources
 - BQ Dry Run